kartonfarkas/api_docs/source/suite/contacts/contact_list_create.rst

 Creating a Contact List
 =======================

-Creates a contact list with the specified contacts.
+Creates a contact list with specific contacts.

 Endpoint
 --------